Developer Guide

 add property n/Bishan t/Hdb a/Blk 150 Bishan Street 11 #02-101 p/570150 d/30-06-2021

 Expected: No property is added.
-An error messageThis property already exists in the app
+An error messageThis property already exists in the appis shown in the result display.

 -